w3f/Grants-Program/applications/Zebraswap.md

 - **FTE:**  5
 - **Costs:** 6000 USD

+All of the  bridges are operated by a group of permissionless, decentralised bridge nodes that are re-elected every single month.
+These nodes collectively use a combination of Secure Multipart Computation (sMPC) and Shamir’s Secret Sharing (SSS) to collectively generate signatures to secure crosschain assets.
+This approach is far more secure than the multisig approach used by many other crosschain bridges.
+Additionally, this approach ensures that no single node or entity ever has access to a user’s assets.

+The Zebraswap will bridges also support a number of non-EVM networks.
+This means that traditionally isolated assets like BTC, LTC, XRP and DOT, just to name a few, can be transferred to blockchains with vibrant DeFi ecosystems like Ethereum, Avalanche,  and Fantom, the list is endless.
+With Zebraswap we aim to do just that, by having a these vibrant ecosystems move over to our platform on polkadot.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |
 | 0a. | License |MIT  |